-However, he is best known as an administrator for more than three decades.
+However, he is best known as an administrator for nearly four decades.
 At the age of 16 he was on the boxing commission in Valles San Luis, Potosi, Mexico.
 In 1968 he joined the World Boxing Council (WBC) and quickly moved through the ranks.
-On December 5, 1975 Sulaiman was unanimously elected president of the WBC and has served in that capacity ever since.
+On December 5, 1975 Sulaiman was unanimously elected president of the WBC and served in that capacity until his passing.

 Outside of boxing, Sulaiman, who speaks Spanish, English, Arabic, Italian, Portuguese and French, successfully operates a medical supply company in Mexico.